Sickness Certificates (Fit Notes)

 Visit the NHS website for more information about when you need a fit note

-If you are off work for 7 days or less, you do not need to give your employer a fit note or other proof of sickness from a medical professional.
+You do not need to give your employer a doctor's fit note or other proof of sickness from a medical professional.

 Charges for fit notes